 In fact, there are vast opportunities waiting in central government as well with FCI, IFFCO, seaports, and airports, etc offering recruitment Jobs in banks are also available for the people interested such as posts of Agriculture field officer, Agriculture development officers, junior agriculture associates hired by the public sector as well as private banks.

-Then the appearance in competitive exams like UPSC (Agri graduates are the requirement at times), SSC, Defence is always open.
+Then the appearance in competitive exams like UPSC (Agri graduates are the requirement of times), SSC, Defence is always open.

 No industry is best suited to be an entrepreneur than the agriculture industry.
 Agri based entrepreneurs are on a rise these days.
-Also if you\’re interested in writing then there this agriculture journalism the apt job for you.
+Also if you are interested in writing then the agriculture journalism is the apt job for you.
 There are many more if mentioned the list will go on.
-So summing up all, agriculture is no more the stereotypical farming activity, it\’s far beyond that ranging from a 9-5 private-sector job to practicing farming in the field.
+So summing up all, agriculture is no more the stereotypical farming activity, it’s far beyond that ranging from a 9-5 private-sector job to practising farming in the field.

-It\’s a diverse course with not just crop and soil but also the social science aspect as well as the commercial part.
-Bachelor\’s in Agriculture today is one of the most engrossing and emerging courses far from conventional Bachelor’s degrees.
+It’s a diverse course with not just crop and soil but also the social science aspect as well as the commercial part.
+Bachelor in Agriculture today is one of the most engrossing and emerging courses far from conventional Bachelor’s degrees.
 And the cherry on the cake being pursuing the course from one of the too ranked agriculture institutes in India, Institute of Agriculture Sciences, BHU.